Shopify/maintenance_tasks/README.md

 end
 ```

-Dependaing on its complexity, you may choose to test your Enumerator builder in
+Depending on its complexity, you may choose to test your Enumerator builder in
 isolation, in which case you can simplify the tests for your Task.

 ```ruby